JeanExtreme002/PyMemoryEditor/README.md

 # Basic Usage:
 Import `PyMemoryEditor` and open a process using the `OpenProcess` class, passing a window title, process name <br>
 or PID as an argument.
-You can use the context manager to do this.
+You can use the context manager for doing it.
 ```py
 from PyMemoryEditor import OpenProcess